Earlopain/FoxTrove/README.md

 * Twitter
 * Weasyl

+## Configuration

 A few scraper require credentials to work.
-Create a file named `custom_config.yml` and overwrite the values specified in `data.yml`.
-The location of `custom_config.yml` can be set with the `REVERSER_CUSTOM_CONFIG_PATH` environment variable.
+Create a file named `config/reverser_custom_config.yml` and overwrite the required values in `config/reverser.yml`.
+The location of the file can be overwritten with the `REVERSER_CUSTOM_CONFIG_PATH` environment variable.

+There are also a few other settings you can tweak, like disabling individual scrapers.

 ## Development Setup
 The following software is required to get started: